hassan-ademola/shopping_intention/README.md

 Millions of people scour e-commerce websites daily.
 A small fraction of them intend to make a purchase, while others are only window shopping.
 It is critical for businesses convert these visitors into customers.

-This project focused on converting visitors with purchasing intent into customers.
+This project focuses on converting visitors with purchasing intent into customers.
 Among the several strategies to convert them are: showing personalized content to them; offering discounts and offers; and sending reminders about products they have viewed.

 # Table of Contents
 - <a href='#aim'>Aim</a>